 FESTIVAL CONTEST (2003 -2019)

-I the past fifteen years around 2000 authors from 57 countries worldwide took part in the Festival competition.
+In the past sixteen years over 2000 authors from 58 countries worldwide took part in the Festival competition.
 Among them, more than 700 participants were in the “15 years of age or below” contest category.

 From 2003 to 2018, contestants were from the following countries: Argentina, Armenia, Australia, Austria, Belgium, Bosnia & Herzegovina, Brazil, Bulgaria, Canada, China, Columbia, Croatia, Cuba, Cyprus, Czech Republic, Ecuador, Egypt, Estonia, Finland, France, Hungary, Germany, Greece, Holland, India, Iran, Ireland, Israel, Italy, Japan, Latvia, Lebanon, Lithuania, Macedonia, Mexico, Malaysia, Moldova, Montenegro, The Philipphines, Myanmar, Poland, Portugal, Romania, Russia, Serbia, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, United Kingdom, Uruguay, USA, Uzbekistan, Vietnam.

 WINNERS OF THE CONTEST